Goldkugel/syntype/README.md

-# synclass
+# syntype
-This repository contains the Python code to classify the semantic class and source type of human phenotype ontology concept's synonyms.
+This repository contains the Python code to classify the source type of human phenotype ontology concepts' synonyms.